Dental Implants — Los Angeles, CA

 Benefits of Dental Implants

 - High Success Rate:Dental implants offer over a 95% success rate, even 10 years after placement.

 - Long-term Investment:With the right aftercare, dental implants have the potential to last forever, saving you both time and money on replacements.

 - Feel Natural:With the implant post fused into your jawbone, it will never feel loose or pop out of place at embarrassing times. will enjoy an increased biting force of over 70% when compared to traditional treatments.

-- Look Natural:All-ceramic crowns are customized to look like real teeth.
+- Look Natural:All-ceramic crowns, bridges, and dentures are customized to look like real teeth.
 No one will be able to tell that they are not your own.

 - Improved Oral Health:With a healthy jawbone, you will protect your remaining natural teeth from shifting.
 This lowers your risk for cavities, gum disease, and additional tooth loss.

 - Doesn’t Damage Teeth:Dental implants do not rely on your remaining natural teeth to support them, leaving them undamaged and unaltered.